USA and the UK

 What is the Green Card Interview?

 You will need to attend a visa interview at a U.S. embassy or consulate after the NVC has processed your F2A visa application and documents.
-The interviewer will decide whether to grant you with the F2A visa.
+The interviewer will decide whether to grant you the F2A visa.
 If successful, you will be given an envelope which contains further instructions.

 We can help you prepare for the green card visa interview.
 Call us now on +1 844 290 6312 for expert guidance on the process.